wdswihart/cardgame/CardgameClient/readme.md

 ### ViewModel

-The purpose of the view model is to model the view.
+The purpose of the view client.model is to client.model the view.
 Crazy right?

 Essentially, it should hold a data object (not a gui component) that can represent the data being displayed on the view.

 It also handles the business logic such as navigation or interacting with an api.

-A view model to continue our previous view+controller example would look like this:
+A view client.model to continue our previous view+controller example would look like this:

 ```java